Quantifying Information Extraction using Generalized Quantum Measurements: Application of the observational entropy framework to von Neumann measurement scheme

-There can be different scenarios considered, depending on the time step $\Delta t$ in the evolution operator $U_f$.
-In the case where the total time of interaction $T=N\Delta t$ and the ratio of interaction time and free evolution time $R\equiv\kappa/\Delta t=\lambda \frac{\Delta \tau}{\Delta t}$ are fixed (which corresponds to Fig.~\ref{Fig:limit} in the next subsection), we can solve this problem analytically for large $N$,
+There are several different scenarios of repeated contacts, depending on the time step $\Delta t$ in the evolution operator $\U_f$.
+In the case where the total time of interaction $T=N\Delta t$ and the ratio of interaction time and free evolution time $\kappa/\Delta t=\lambda \Delta \tau/\Delta t$ are fixed, we can solve this problem analytically for a large $N$.
+This solution is found to be